perticascatalin/HiddenDimensions/ProjectProposal.md

 |![Sample 3](https://raw.githubusercontent.com/perticascatalin/HiddenDimensions/master/documentation/SRSC/87_blue_circle_next_to_red_square.png "Sample 3")| blue circle next_to red square|
 |![Sample 4](https://raw.githubusercontent.com/perticascatalin/HiddenDimensions/master/documentation/SRSC/148_green_square_next_to_blue_triangle.png "Sample 4")| green square next_to blue triangle|

+**Primary Goal**: Test RNN for textual description of scenes.

+**Secondary Goal**: Use attentional RNN to visualize the parts of the image the model looks at in order to generate a certain word in the description.
+See [A1, A2] for visual attention models and [A3, A4] for text attention models.

 **Extension**: Latent arithmetic with figures

 **More complex spatial relations**: